polyphene/docs.holium.org/docs/get-started/connect-objects.md

 # Connect objects

-In the previous steps of the tutorial we created all desired nodes that had a role to play in our pipeline DAG.
-To finalize the build of our pipeline DAG and make it run we now need to connect all those nodes.
+In the previous steps of the tutorial, we created all desired nodes that have a role to play in our pipeline.
+To finalize the construction of our pipeline and run it, we now need to connect all those nodes.

 The **connections** model for Holium is based on [IPLD selectors](http://ipld.io.ipns.localhost:48084/specs/selectors/).